junxzm1990/x86-sok/README.md

 ### Porting to GCC

-In order to pass information from `GCC` compiler to `GNU Assembler`, The tool defines some `directives`[1] to mark basic block information, function information, inline information and jump table information
+In order to pass information from `GCC` compiler to `GNU Assembler`, The tool defines some `directives`[1] to mark basic block information, function information, inline information, and jump table information

 | Label          | Information                           |
 | -------------- | ------------------------------------- |